Samcancode15/Todo-App/README.md

 ## Credits

-The UI design of this app is inspired by a [Dribbble design](https://dribbble.com/shots/24425951-Clean-Minimal-Todo-List-Design) by [Designer Name](https://dribbble.com/arknnx_).
+The UI design of this app is inspired by a [Dribbble design](https://dribbble.com/shots/24425951-Clean-Minimal-Todo-List-Design) by [Arkan Naufal](https://dribbble.com/arknnx_).
 All visual credit goes to them for the original concept.

 ## License